 Imagine a water gun fight crossed with a zip line!
 Step up to the platform, get harnessed in and then run off the ramp!
 You’ll then be blasted with water while you zip.
 What a great way to cool down from the heat of a warm summer’s day.
 It’s so awesome, we’ll let you do it twice in a row.

 Perfect for beginners or those who are advanced to test their skills on our wooded paintball course!
 Session includes safety orientation and instruction on a variety of games to play.
 We will provide the paintball gear.
 Session will last up to 1-1/2 hours.

 Cabin Activities are decided upon by the entire cabin.
 These may include:

 arts & crafts, astronomy, canoeing, climbing towers, dam building, evening embers, fishing, frisbee, golf, high & low ropes, hiking, kayaking, mini-golf, nature/ecology, night hike, parachute games, swimming, team building, tie-dying, zip line

 After dinner, the camp is ready to gather as a larger group and find adventure, silliness, tests of skill, or just the kind of fun that is only found at camp!
 These programs vary from summer to summer, but here are some examples.

 astronomy; braveheart; capture the flag; closing campfire; conquer the world; counselor hunt; dance; dutch auction; field games; flashlight tag; giants, wizards, and elves; night hike; opening campfire; overnights; ugly counselor contest; unit cookout; street party

-For any questions, please contact us at 888-FUN-YMCA and ask for the camp office, or via email at email@example.com
+For any questions, please contact the Camp Lakewood office directly at 573-438-2155, or via email at email@example.com